OUR Clemson

 • Performance and Wellness Core – PHASE I: Approval to invest $50m to renovate approximately 14,000 square feet of an existing 51-year-old space while adding a 50,000-square-foot addition for volleyball, sports medicine, nutrition, and strength and conditioning.

 • Chiller Plant Expansion and Upgrades: Approval for phase 2 and bond resolution for the chiller plant expansion, which supports continued campus growth by proactively developing chiller capacity to support central campus building cooling and upcoming CPIP projects.
-The project further supports new buildings coming online, such as Lehotsky replacement, Advanced Materials Innovation Center, and Performance and Wellness Core.
+The project further supports new buildings coming online, such as Lehotsky replacement, Advanced Materials Innovation Complex, and Performance and Wellness Core.

 Guest speakers included: